pauljickling/notes/devops/kubernetes/k8s.md

 To create replicas of a service edit the kubeconfig file and change `replicas` under `spec`.

 You can view logs for your apps

+When making changes to a config for a deployed app it is recommended to commit changes before changes are applied so if there is an issue you can roll back.